• Assistive Technology for Academics

 Students with disabilities can benefit from the instructional technology that is available to all students.
 If teachers take a Universal Design for Learning (UDL) approach to lesson planning, then they would anticipate and plan for all learners.
 Technologies such as; text-to-speech, speech-to-text, and word prediction are now part of Microsoft and Apple products.
 Learners can choose from these resources.
 For some students, the instructional technology may be considered assistive technology if the IEP/504 team determines the need for it to progress toward identified IEP/504 goals.
 If a student needs more specialized technology, then the IEP/504 team would consider other AT solutions.
 For more information on AT Consideration, go to the AT Welcome page.

-• Accessible ebooks for qualified students
+• Accessible Audiobooks & ebooks

-logo for Bookshare logo for Learning Ally
+logo for Learning Ally

 • Teaching Strategies and Accessible Technologies for Emergent Readers and Writers with Complex Communication Needs